-19.8 Privilege
+19.8 PRIVILEGE

 The rules of evidence allow privilege to be claimed on certain types of documentation.
-The law varies between jurisdictions.
 Privileged documents usually fall within the following categories:

-- + legal professional privilege gives a client the right to refrain from producing documents prepared for the dominant purpose of a lawyer, or one or more lawyers, providing legal advice to the client.
+- legal professional privilege gives a client the right to refrain from producing confidential documents prepared for the dominant purpose of a lawyer, or one or more lawyers, providing legal advice to the client or for use in existing or anticipated litigation.
 The claim is for the client to make and may be waived.
-Legal professional privilege does not extend to documents created in furtherance of a crime or fraud; - + privilege against self-incrimination a witness is entitled to object to answering a question on the grounds that answering would have a tendency to show that they have committed an offence arising under an Australian or foreign law, or are liable to a civil penalty.
-This form of privilege does not extend to corporations; and - + public interest immunity if the public interest in preserving secrecy or confidentiality over a document or information that relates to matters of state outweighs the public interest in admitting it into evidence or disposing fairly of the proceedings, a court may of its own initiative, or on application by a party, direct that document to be privileged.
+Legal professional privilege does not extend to documents created in furtherance of a crime or fraud; - privilege against self-incrimination a witness is entitled to object to answering a question on the grounds that answering would have a tendency to show that they have committed an offence arising under an Australian or foreign law, or are liable to a civil penalty.
+This form of privilege does not extend to corporations; and - public interest immunity if the public interest in preserving secrecy or confidentiality over a document or information that relates to matters of state outweighs the public interest in admitting it into evidence or disposing fairly of the proceedings, a court may of its own initiative, or on application by a party, direct that document to be privileged.

-19.9 Alternative dispute resolution
+19.9 ARBITRATION AND MEDIATION